deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel Mountain - CTF/Steel Mountain - CTF.md

 Please note that this machine does not respond to ping (ICMP) and may take a few minutes to boot up.

 # Initial Access
-Who is the employee of the month? **Bill Harper**

-Let's perform a quick nmap scan.
+To kick off our reconnaissance, we initiate an Nmap scan to unveil open ports and services on the target machine.
+This scan reveals that port 80 is open, indicating the presence of a web server.
 Results:
 ![](images/20230912104926.png)
 From our scan we can see that port 80 is open and can deduct that it is a website so lets visit the site and see what's waiting for us.